elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 ---
 title: Destructuring assignment in JavaScript
-description: Destructuring assignment in JavaScript is a JavaScript expression that makes it possible to extract data from arrays, or properties from objects, and assign them to variables.
+description: Destructuring assignment is a JavaScript expression that allows us to extract data from arrays, or object properties, and assign them to variables.
 sidebar_position: 10
 sidebar_label: Destructuring assignment
 ---